10 Facts About Cosmetic Dentistry

 Check Your Dentist’s Credentials

 Your dentist should also be licensed through their provincial dental board and a member of the Irish Dental Council.
-Unlike other dental specialities (Oral surgery, Orthodontics or Endodontics etc.), cosmetic dentistry is not recognised by the Irish Dental Council as a speciality.
-However, cosmetic dentists can receive post graduate training through a number of organisations, so be sure to ask your dentist where he or she have sought their additional training in cosmetic procedures.
+Unlike other dental specialities (Oral surgery, Orthodontics or Endodontics, etc.), cosmetic dentistry is not recognised by the Irish Dental Council as a speciality.
+However, cosmetic dentists can receive postgraduate training through a number of organisations, so be sure to ask your dentist where he or she has sought their additional training in cosmetic procedures.

-The best cosmetic dentistry practitioners didn’t just go to dental school; they also completed extensive post-graduate training programs that focus specifically on issues of cosmetic dentistry.
-In addition, the best dentists regularly attend continuing education classes and seek out multiple post graduate designations – this allows them to stay up-to- date on the very latest clinical procedures and materials.
-Ask your Dentist how many CE hours he or she have accrued in the past 3 years.
-The minimum number of CE hours in British Columbia for re-licensure is 99 CE hours so IF your Dentist is serious about his or her post graduate training they will have accumulated many more than the minimum.
+The best cosmetic dentistry practitioners didn’t just go to dental school; they also completed extensive postgraduate training programmes that focus specifically on issues of cosmetic dentistry.
+In addition, the best dentists regularly attend continuing education classes and seek out multiple postgraduate designations – this allows them to stay up-to-date on the very latest clinical procedures and materials.
+Ask your Dentist how many CE hours he or she has accrued in the past 3 years.
+The minimum number of CE hours in British Columbia for re-licensure is 99 CE hours, so IF your Dentist is serious about his or her postgraduate training, they will have accumulated many more than the minimum.
 Your Dentist’s commitment to regular CE is a very good indicator of just how seriously he takes your oral health.

 Start with a Consultation